kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 - CNI providers cannot easily be compared for functionality.
 - CNI providers implementing network policies must carry a lot of downstream test functionality.
-- Testing a CNI provider for Kubernetes compatibility requires alot of interpretation and time investment.
+- Testing a CNI provider for Kubernetes compatibility requires a lot of interpretation and time investment.
 - Extending NetworkPolicy tests is time consuming and error prone, without a structured review process and acceptance standard.
 - It is hard to debug tests, due to the performance characteristics - pods are deleted after each test, so we cannot reproduce the state of the cluster easily.